Spherre-Labs/website/README.md

 pnpm dev
 # or
 bun dev
-Open http://localhost:3000 with your browser to see the result.
+Then, open http://localhost:3000 in your browser to see the result.

 You can start editing the page by modifying app/page.tsx.
 The page auto-updates as you edit the file.

+Contributing
+We welcome contributions!
+If you'd like to improve the Spherre website, follow these steps:

+Fork the repository
+Create a new branch for your changes
+Submit a pull request when done
+Happy coding! 🎉

+If you have any questions, feel free to open an issue or reach out to the team.